US will allow Ukraine to use American antipersonnel land mines against Russian forces

 Russia has already been using land mines in Ukraine.

-Nonpersistent land mines generally require batteries, so overtime they become unable to detonate, making them safer for innocent civilians than those that remain deadly for years.
+Nonpersistent land mines generally require batteries, so they become unable to detonate over time, making them safer for civilians than those that remain deadly for years.

-Austin noted that Ukraine is currently manufacturing its own antipersonnel land mines.
+The war has taken on a growing international dimension with the arrival of North Korean troops to help Russia on the battlefield — a development that U.S. officials said prompted Biden's policy shift on allowing Ukraine to fire longer-range U.S. missiles into Russia and that angered the Kremlin.

-The war has taken on a growing international dimension with the arrival of North Korean troops to help Russia on the battlefield — a development which U.S. officials said prompted Biden's policy shift on longer-range missiles and which angered the Kremlin.
+Meanwhile Wednesday, unconfirmed news reports said Ukraine had fired British-made Storm Shadow cruise missiles at Russia for the first time.
+British and Ukrainian didn't confirm the reports.

-Russian President Vladimir Putin subsequently lowered the threshold for using his nuclear arsenal, with the new doctrine announced Tuesday permitting a potential nuclear response by Moscow even to a conventional attack on Russia by any nation that is supported by a nuclear power.
+After the Biden administration allowed Ukraine to attack Russia with longer-range U.S. missiles, Russian President Vladimir Putin lowered the threshold for using his nuclear arsenal, with the new doctrine announced Tuesday permitting a potential nuclear response by Moscow even to a conventional attack on Russia by any nation that is supported by a nuclear power.

 That could potentially include Ukrainian attacks backed by the U.S..